evbogue/ANProto/README.md

 + ANProto is an attempt to argue that [ATProto](https://atprotocom.) is too involved in it's own networking infrastructure to be usefully decentralized.
 + ANProto operates under the working theory that [Nostr](https://fiatjaf.com/nostr.html) will never reach anyone besides Bitcoiners.

+### Bring your own network!

+ANProto works over any networking stack.
+Open the messages from your URL bar!
+Email them to your friends!
+Load them on a USB stick an slingshot them over a river!
+ANProto is non-networked, so you can send and retrieve the messages anyway you want.
+Try the fetch API or Websockets if you want a good place to start.
+But maybe dork out trying to send ANProto messages via Bluetooth, LoRa, or sync them via local wifi like you did with Scuttlebot!

 ### the JavaScript library!

 use Deno or your browser